GCOM7140/r4ds-exercises/exercises/04-data-wrangling-exercises.md

 Exercise 5
 ----------

 Using the [`who` dataset](http://r4ds.had.co.nz/tidy-data.html#case-study), calculate the total number of cases of TB per year for China, India, and Bangladesh, then plot these statistics over time.
-What do you notice that's surprising?
+What country-year statistics, if any, surprise you?

 **Hint:** Build on this code, which tidies `who`: